Why Google Now Treats Authors Like Entities (And How to Optimize Yours)

 What Author Entity Optimization Actually Means

 Author entity optimization treats authors as structured data points in Google’s Knowledge Graph, not just text bylines above your content.
-When you publish under “Jane Smith,” Google doesn’t simply read those characters—it attempts to resolve that name to a distinct entity with verifiable attributes, publications, credentials, and connections to other entities.
+When you publish under “Jane Smith,” Google doesn’t simply read those characters, it attempts to resolve that name to a distinct entity with verifiable attributes, publications, credentials, and connections to other entities.

 Author entities function like identity verification at scale.
 Google uses them to answer: Does this person exist beyond this single article?
 Have they published on this topic before?
 Do credible sources reference or link to their work?
 Are their credentials machine-readable and corroborated?
+Honestly, most sites I audit fail on the last two and pass on the first two, which is exactly the wrong way around.

 Without proper entity signals, your author remains ambiguous.
 Two different “Jane Smiths” might blur together, or your qualified expert might register as an unknown contributor.
-Entity optimization makes authorship legible to algorithms by providing structured, connected data—author schema markup, consistent NAP information across profiles, verifiable credentials, and semantic links between the author, their body of work, and relevant topical entities.
+Entity optimization makes authorship legible to algorithms by providing structured, connected data, author schema markup, consistent NAP information across profiles, verifiable credentials, and semantic links between the author, their body of work, and relevant topical entities.
 This transforms bylines from decorative elements into rankable trust signals.

 The Four On-Page Signals Google Uses to Identify Author Entities